Matching-free Acquisition of Channels with Anisotropic Wavefronts: Simulation Results

-The baseline algorithms evaluated for comparison in this section are listed as follows. \begin{itemize} \item \emph{MACAW}: Our proposed algorithm, which stands for Matching-free Acquisition of Channels with Anisotropic Wavefronts. \item \emph{SWC-Fitting}: This baseline assumes that the sub-channels corresponding to all individual paths are perfectly known.
-For each sub-channel, it performs an exhaustive search over the direction and distance parameters to find the SWC basis that minimizes MSE, followed by a least squares (LS) estimation using the matched channel bases.
-The results establish the performance lower bound for path-by-path channel estimation algorithms relying on SWC assumption.
+The algorithms for comparison are listed as follows: \begin{itemize} \item \textit{MACAW}: Our proposed algorithm. \item \textit{SWC-Fitting}: This baseline assumes that the sub-channels corresponding to all individual paths are perfectly known.
+For each sub-channel, it performs an exhaustive search over the direction and distance parameters to find the SWC basis that minimizes MSE, followed by a LS estimation using the matched channel bases.
+The results establish the performance upper bound for channel estimation algorithms based on SWC matching and assuming the exact number of paths is known a priori.

-\item \emph{CRLB}: The Cramér-Rao lower bound under the specific noise level.
-CRLB(AWC) and CRLB(SWC) denote the theoretical bounds computed based on the AWC and SWC multipath channel models, respectively. \item \emph{P-SIGW-UPA}: Assuming the traditional SWC model, this approach first utilizes frequency domain information to determine the distance of each path and its associated wavefront curvature.
-Subsequently, it generates a near-field codebook based on these parameters and estimates the channel via matching-based sparse recovery \cite{ref9}. \end{itemize}
+\item \textit{CRLB}: The Cramér-Rao lower bound under the specific noise level.
+CRLB(AWC) and CRLB(SWC) denote the theoretical bounds computed based on the AWC and SWC multipath channel models, respectively. \item \textit{P-SIGW-UPA}: Assuming the traditional SWC model, this approach first utilizes frequency domain information to determine the distance of each path and its associated wavefront curvature.
+Subsequently, it generates a near-field codebook based on these parameters and estimates the channel via matching-based sparse recovery \cite{Chen25}. \end{itemize}

-To compare the algorithmic performance under varying conditions, 100 propagation scenarios are generated for both the AWC and SWC cases, with the average NMSE serving as the performance metric.
-The SWC scenarios are generated using the same rules as the AWC, but with the specific assumption of zero curvature in both dimensions for the scatterers.
-The SNR is varied from -20 dB to 10 dB, yielding the results depicted in Fig. \ref{img:NMSE_vs_SNR_AWC} and Fig. \ref{img:NMSE_vs_SNR_SWC}, respectively.

-From Fig. \ref{img:NMSE_vs_SNR_AWC}, the proposed algorithm approaches CRLB at high SNRs.
+From Fig. \ref{fig:NMSE_vs_SNR}, the proposed algorithm approaches CRLB at high SNRs.
 At low SNRs, performance experiences degradation caused by the noise amplification of the phase-difference method but maintains robustness, with 99\% accuracy at -10 dB.
-SWC-Fitting results indicate that the actual channel is not accurately modeled by SWC due to its anisotropic wavefront, resulting in a 10\% model error.
-This modeling mismatch limits the high-SNR precision of the SWC-based P-SIGW-UPA algorithm.
-Additionally, the gap between P-SIGW-UPA and SWC-Fitting suggests that SWC-based strategies may fail to find the best-fitting spherical wave in AWC, further degrading its estimation accuracy.
+SWC-Fitting results indicate that the actual channel is not accurately modeled by SWC due to its anisotropic wavefront, resulting in a model error over 10\%.
+This model mismatch limits the high-SNR precision of the SWC-based P-SIGW-UPA algorithm.
+Additionally, the gap between P-SIGW-UPA and SWC-Fitting suggests that SWC-based strategies may fail to find the best-fitting spherical wave for AWC, further degrading its estimation accuracy.